 Masturbation isn’t immoral or bad.
 It’s a normal means of sexual expression.

 Masturbation also doesn’t treat depression, although it can relieve some stress.
 However, there is a connection between depression and your sex drive.
 Read on to learn more.

 Few studies have examined the connection between masturbation and mental health.
 Most studies have instead looked at the relationship between sexual intercourse and mental health.
 Anecdotal reports about masturbation and mental health are infrequently reported.

-The few studies that do exist show that masturbation doesn’t cause depression.
+The that do exist show that masturbation doesn’t cause depression.
 Instead, the connection between the two ties back to guilt and anxiety.
 Many cultural and religious norms and beliefs place great shame on sexual behaviors outside of traditional intercourse between a man and a woman.
 This includes masturbation.

 The association between masturbation and shame or guilt can lead to feelings of anxiety.
 Over time, this may lead to depression.